jasoneckert/WASTC/Part 2 Topic 4 - Working with the Shell.md

    - `cat scriptname`
    - `git merge sample`
    - `cat scriptname`
-   - Optionally create a free account on GitHub and create a public "scripts" repo.
+   * Optionally create a free account on GitHub and create a public "scripts" repo.
-   - Next, use the appropriate commands (shown on GitHub after you create a new repo) to push your /scripts repo to GitHub and set it as the origin (this converts your /scripts repo into a cloned copy).
+   * Next, use the appropriate commands (shown on GitHub after you create a new repo) to push your /scripts repo to GitHub and set it as the origin (this converts your /scripts repo into a cloned copy).
-   - When you push your /scripts repo to GitHub, you will be prompted to log in with your GitHub username and a personal access token (very long password) that is used in place of your real GitHub password for pushing.
+   * When you push your /scripts repo to GitHub, you will be prompted to log in with your GitHub username and a personal access token (very long password) that is used in place of your real GitHub password for pushing.
-   - You can generate a personal access token on the GitHub website by clicking your user icon and navigating to Settings > Developer settings > Personal access tokens.
+   * You can generate a personal access token on the GitHub website by clicking your user icon and navigating to Settings > Developer settings > Personal access tokens.
 When generating a personal access token, you must supply a description, expiration and select the repo scope for it to work.

 # The Z Shell (optional extra)
+   * Open a Terminal on your Fedora Workstation virtual machine as root
    - `cd classfiles`
    - `grep -i mother letter >file1.txt >file2.txt`
    - `cat file1.txt`